 This exercise can be done either in a sitting or standing position.
 Both feet touching the floor, knees are hip-width apart.
 Shoulders are in a relaxed position.
 You are going to attempt to perform the neck movements (bending up, down and in sideways) against resistance without a visible movement happening at the neck.
 In other words, you are trying to perform the movement but you are actually not performing it.
 I hope this makes sense.

 For example, rest the palm of your hand on one side of the forehead.
 Now, try to touch the ear to the same shoulder and at the same time push with the hand against the neck (as if you are trying to stop the movement).
 You should feel little pressure on the side of the neck.
-You can hold it till three seconds and slowly release.
+You can hold it to three seconds and slowly release.
 Please make sure you are not pushing with your hand too hard that it starts actually hurting you.
 You can repeat the same concept for the other movements as shown in the picture above.
 The key point is to not push too hard and not hold your breath.

 After stretching all the neck muscles, you may want to move both shoulders in clockwise and anticlockwise to loosen up.

 These are the main exercises and stretches for dealing with neck pain.
 The order of the exercises and stretches do not necessarily need to be followed in this manner.
 You can choose to perform exercises and stretches in any order.
 Just make sure you are not performing the exercises/stretches very vigorously.
 Also, remember that you should not be in pain while performing the exercises.